Build a Proposal

 All proposals will need a statement of the expected costs and an explanation, or justification, of those costs.

 See the "Develop a Budget" section for detailed information and tools to create this important part of your proposal.

-When your GCA signs a grant application to a federal agency or to a federally-sourced program at the State, they commit the institution to compliance with a wide-ranging set of laws and executive orders that apply to nearly all federal assistance.
-These compliance requirement stem from a variety of civil rights, privacy, environmental protection, and fraud, waste, and abuse policy laws, among others.
+When your GCA signs a grant application to a federal agency or to a federally-sourced program at the State, s/he commits the institution to compliance with a wide-ranging set of laws and executive orders that apply to nearly all federal assistance.
+These compliance requirements stem from a variety of civil rights, privacy, environmental protection, and fraud, waste, and abuse policies and laws.

 Every sponsor will have specific instructions for preparing a proposal tht must be followed for the proposal to be accepted for consideration -- formatting, content, allowed activities and costs, etc. These instructions will be provided in the specific program description or request for proposals/applications and/or in general guidelines.

 In addition, the sponsor may offer tips or other guidance for preparing a proposal that is more likely to be selected for funding.

 Proposal Development Resources from Sponsors points to many of these resources.